-The Ontario Lottery and Gaming Corporation, also known simply as the OLG, is provincial government run corporation that oversees all gambling in Ontario.
-This gambling includes casinos, slots, lotteries and the Ontario sports betting option known as Proline throughout the province.
+The Ontario Lottery and Gaming Corporation, also known simply as the OLG, is the provincial government run corporation that oversees the lottery gambling in Ontario.
+This gambling includes casinos, slots, lotteries and the legacy Ontario sports betting lotteries known as Proline throughout the province.

-Seeing as this is a sports betting website we will be focussing on the sports betting options that the OLG offers Ontario residents, the most popular of which is Proline.
+Seeing as this is a sports betting website we will be focusing on the sports betting options that the OLG offers Ontario residents, the most popular of which is Proline.

 Online Betting Site Alternatives to OLG

 iGaming Ontario was formed in June of 2021 to provide a regulatory framework that would allow private sportsbook operators to become licensed and operate their companies in the Ontario market.
 The first licensed sportsbooks launched in Ontario in April of 2022, and these private sportsbooks have provided a wide variety of legal, licensed and regulated sportsbook options where Ontario residents can place bets as an alternative to the legacy OLG betting lotteries, such as Proline.

 - Licensed and regulated in Canada